Chapter Eight: Thornton v. Hadfield

 But, the president left the decision up to the commissioners because "I have not the precise knowledge of the characters you have to deal as well as all the facts in the matter."
 The commissioners had assumed the president would reject Hadfield's plan.
 After all, he had been harping on and they had been echoing the need to get the job done without anymore changes.
 Thornton seemed to hope for more than rejection of Hadfield's plan.
 He thought there was no need for Hadfield.
 Given the president's evident regard for Hadfield, White did not want to fire him.
 Scott hurried back from Annapolis to protect Hadfield.
 He was later accused by friends of Hoban of making Hadfield his "favorite."

 The board then got Blagden to estimate the cost of building the competing plans and sent that to the president.
 Relying on Hoban and Thornton as their experts, they suggested that "the plan proposed by Mr Hadfield could not be executed so as to secure stability to the building."
-Finally, Scott and White allowed Thornton to make the case that Hadfield wasn't needed without making a formal dissent to the president.
+Scott and White also allowed Thornton to make the case that Hadfield wasn't needed without making a formal dissent to the president.
 In their letter to the president, they enclosed a letter Thornton wrote to the board giving "assurances" that the job could be done without Hadfield: "I promise to supply such drawings hereafter, as may be deemed sufficient for the prosecution of the Capitol, and in time to prevent any delay whatever."
 Thornton added that he was "authorized by Mr. Hoban to say that if Mr. Hadfield declines the superintendence of the building on the present plan, that he will engage to undertake it, and proceed with it to a finish."(7)

 Thornton shifted from discounting the need for drawings to promising to provide all the drawings needed himself.
 What likely caused such an about face was the president's writing that "the present plan is no body's, but a compound of every body's."
 Without directly contradicting the president, Thornton notified his colleagues and the president that he could fulfill the design contest winner's obligation to provide drawings as needed.